sparsick/blog/content/post/using-testcontainers-selenium-in-spring-boot-tests/index.md

 ---
-title: "Using Testcontainer in Spring Boot Tests combined with JUnit5 for Selenium Tests" # Title of the blog post.
+title: "Using Testcontainers in Spring Boot Tests combined with JUnit5 for Selenium Tests" # Title of the blog post.
 date: 2022-11-21T10:01:42+01:00 # Date of post creation.
 description: "Running Selennium Tests with Testcontainers and JUnit5 in Spring Boot Tests" # Description used for search engine.
 featured: false # Sets if post is a featured post, making appear on the home page side bar.